IIFYM PCOS Calculator

 Just like you, close to 12% of our female clients have PCOS and need dietary and nutrition changes.
 This means that over 250 women diagnosed with PCOS come to IIFYM every month looking to have their macros dialed in by an expert macro coach so that they can lose fat without the bloating, hunger, and irritability that comes with regular dieting.

 If you are one of the millions of women living with Polycystic Ovarian Syndrome, there’s a good chance that you struggle to lose weight and keep it off.
 There are several PCOS related hormonal imbalances and symptoms that can make shedding fat a serious challenge.
-In spite of the difficulty, losing weight is one of the best ways for women to manage their condition and take charge of their health.
+In spite of the difficulty, losing weight is one of the best ways for women to manage their pcos symtoms and take charge of their health.

 Be sure to discuss these issues with your IIFYM coach so that the two of you can come up with a program that helps to flatten your belly and tone your physique while reducing your PCOS symptoms.

 The IIFYM system can help you lose weight and get your symptoms under control, but you’ll need to approach the program with your PCOS in mind.
 Below is a PCOS Playbook for making progress with IIFYM.

 Losing just 5% of your body weight can have a huge impact on reducing your PCOS symptoms and complications.
 If you like working with numbers and appreciate a flexible dieting, IIFYM could be a great fit for you.
 Women living with PCOS tend to get better results when they take a well-rounded approach to their nutrition instead of just cutting out calories.
 This is the exact reason we created this page.
 Unlike our advanced macro calculator, as an example.

 This is because getting the proper balance of macronutrients can improve hormones involved in PCOS like insulin and sex hormones.